hostedscan/hostedscan-api-examples/README.md

 ### Write Open Ports to CSV

 This example shows how to retrieve all of the open ports found by HostedScan and write them to a CSV file.

+### Receive Wehbook Messages

+This example shows how to receive webhook events from HostedScan using AWS Lambda.